japnitahuja/guide-to-mpi/documentation/ScatterandReduce.md

 #### Code Example: Global Dot

- It first initializes MPI and divides an array of integers from 1 to n into size chunks using numpy.
-The scatter function is then called to send the appropriate chunk of data to each process.
-Each process receives its own chunk of data and computes the sum of its local chunk using the numpy sum function.
-Finally, the local sums are combined into a global sum using the reduce function with the MPI.SUM operator, and the root process prints the result.
+ It first initializes the MPI communicator, gets the rank and size.
+The total length of the arrays is defined as n which is twice the size of the communicator.
+Then on process rank 0, two arrays x and y are created using NumPy's arange() function.
+These arrays are then manually divided into sub-arrays and distributed among all processes using the scatter() function.
+Each process computes the dot product of its local sub-arrays and then sends the result to process rank 0 using the reduce() function to obtain the final dot product.
+The result is then printed on process rank 0.

 ##### In Python